NanYoMy/DHT-simDHT/README.md

 3. run it

-a more functional version of DHT crawler is located here "https://github.com/NanYoMy/DHT-woodworm". find all Magenet linker distributed in  DHT newtwokr.
+a more functional version of DHT crawler is located here "https://github.com/NanYoMy/DHT-woodworm". find all Magenet linkers distributed in  DHT network.